-Bacta ADR service (The Entity) is free of any charge or fee to the consumer.
-We cannot act as an ADR entity with regard to online or remote gambling disputes.
+Bacta ADR Service is free of any charge or fee to the consumer.
+We cannot act as an ADR entity with regard to betting, casino, online (remote) gambling or cross border disputes.

-Prior to commencing the ADR procedure, both parties are informed that they have the right to withdraw from the process at any stage should either party be dissatisfied with the operation or performance in which the ADR is being conducted.
+Prior to commencing the ADR procedure, both parties are informed that they have the right to withdraw from the process at any stage should either party be dissatisfied with how the ADR is being conducted.

-Upon receipt of all documentation, bacta ADR service will complete the ADR process within 90 calendar days, but will endeavour to do so earlier wherever possible.
-In the event of exceptional cases of a highly complex nature, the bacta ADR service may extend the 90-day period with both parties being notified of the reasons for the extension and its expected duration.
+Upon receipt of all documentation, bacta ADR Service will complete the ADR process within 90 calendar days, but will endeavour to do so considerably earlier wherever possible.
+In the event of exceptional cases of a highly complex nature, bacta ADR Service may extend the 90-day period with both parties being notified of the reasons for the extension and its expected duration.

-The ADR procedure complies with the Data Protection Act 1998 with regard to processing personal data.
+Bacta ADR Service’s procedures comply with the Data Protection Act 2018 supplemented by the General Data Protection Regulation (GDP R) with regard to processing personal data.

-The parties are not required to have a legal advisor, but can engage one, or be represented by a third party if they so desire.
+The parties in dispute are not required to have a legal advisor, but can engage one, or be represented by a third party if they so desire.